-Guidelines for Inclusion Guidelines for Exclusion shows or is associated with, creative or technical innovation or achievement is not a major work by an important designer or artist is the inspiration for creative or technical innovation or achievement has lost its design or technical integrity is aesthetically distinctive or has landmark qualities its positive visual or sensory appeal or landmark and scenic qualities have been more than temporarily degraded exemplifies a particular taste, style or technology has only a loose association with a creative or technical achievement
+Guidelines for Inclusion Guidelines for Exclusion shows or is associated with, creative or technical innovation or achievement is not a major work by an important designer or artist is the inspiration for creative or technical innovation or achievement has lost its design or technical integrity is aesthetically distinctive or has landmark qualities its positive visual or sensory appeal or landmark and scenic qualities have been more than temporarily degraded exemplifies a particular taste, style or technology has only a loose association with a creative or technical achievement the building has been altered.
+There is no readily visible section of the original tiered seating.
+There may, however, be evidence of the tiered seating beneath the gym floor.

-The George S. Grimley Pavilion has significance under this criterion for the following reasons:
+The George S. Grimley Pavilion has local significance under this criterion for the following reasons: